 Retros are just as useful for technical projects as they are for improving corporate culture.
 Here’s a brief overview of the two variants:

-Retrospectives are traditionally known from the Scrum project management method.
-Software development and web design teams in particular rely on Scrum methodology, because it offers an antithesis to the classically hierarchically organized projects of "I’ll tell you what to do and when".
-To a certain extent, developers organize themselves in Scrum.
-Nevertheless, there are fixed structures (e.g. the Scrum board) and fixed time periods (sprints).
+Retrospectives are classically known from the Scrum project management method.
+Especially teams from software development or web design rely on Scrum, because it offers an antithesis to classically hierarchically organized projects of the type "I dictate what you have to do and when".
+To a certain extent, the developers organize themselves in Scrum.
+Nevertheless, there are fixed structures (such as the Scrum Board) and fixed time periods ("Sprint").
 Subtasks make the whole thing particularly flexible and thus agile.
 The retro itself runs in five phases:

-- Intro: This is where you get the team in the mood for the retro, define the goals of the meeting, explain the organisational process again if necessary or introduce new participants.
+- Intro: This is where you get the team in the mood for the retro, define the goals of the meeting, explain the organizational process again (if required) and introduce new participants.

-- Collect Data: This step is for collecting topics to be highlighted in the retro.
+- Collect data: This step is for collecting topics to be highlighted in the retro.
 In other words, points that went well.
-But also those for which optimization is desired or which cause conflicts.
-Initially, all input is allowed here - the joint prioritization takes place only afterwards.
+But also those you want to optimize or that are causing coflicts.
+Initially, all input is allowed here – the joint prioritization takes places later on.

-- Gaining Insight: The points recorded are discussed together.
-What are the causes for positive developments but also for developments that need to be optimised?
+- Gaining insight: The points recorded are in the previous step are now discussed.
+What are the causes for positive developments but also for developments that need to be optimized?
 What can be derived from this for further projects or for cooperation in the team?

 - Derive measures: The group decides together which improvement measures should apply to the next sprints.
 These measures should be formulated as concretely as possible ("who does what by when") and recorded in writing.

-- Conclusion of the retrospective: Here you can summarize the results once again, clarify last open questions, pick up all participants and make a short "retro of the retro".
+- Conclusion of the retrospective: Here you can summarize the results once again, clarify last open questions, pick up all participants and make a short "retro of the retro" so to speak.

 For some teams, agencies and companies, this very open form of exchange initially takes some getting used to.
 Not a lot of feedback may be forthcoming at the beginning and conflicts or mutual reproaches can arise.
 But there are some ways to avoid this, we’ll look at some tips later on.